Internship: Art History

 - Erin Johnson '16 worked as an intern in the St. Ambrose University Archives, under the direction of SAU Archivist Onnica Marquez.
 The internship provided Erin, who minored in Book Arts and Art, with an opportunity to learn how to catalog numerous objects, from textiles to documents to photos."My internship has empowered me to feel comfortable in a work setting.
 I feel that I accomplished a lot in the library, and I can leave, not only with job experience but a better personal outlook as a more confident person."
 Erin capped off her internship experience by researching and creating her own mini exhibition in a library display case.

 - Renee Flanders, a double major in Graphic Design and Art History, interned as a graphic designer for the Catich Gallery, designing signage for the Catich exhibitions (including a light sign for the Galvin Fine Arts Center lobby).
-University Curator Chris Reno also praised Renee's work in creating an Instagram display "that involved translating a complicated material object - a book from the recent Morrissey exhibition Justice (League) - into an interactive Instagram experience."
-Check out Renee's work at www.instagram.com/catich_gallery.
+University Curator Chris Reno also praised Renee's work in creating an Instagram display "that involved translating a complicated material object – a book from the Morrissey exhibition Justice (League) – into an interactive Instagram experience."
+Check out Renee's work on Instagram.

 University Curator Chris Reno describes another Catich intern, Ken Cunningham '16 (at left), as "the measuring stick for future interns."
 Ken worked in the gallery for several semesters - three of which were under Reno's direction.
 "Ken learned pretty much all there is to learn in terms of technical training here," Reno said.
 "He is now capable of framing, furniture design/fabrication, vinyl design, exhibition design, basic paper conservation, etc."